This is the Law on Assault and Battery in Washington

 Your Legal Options in an Assault and Battery Case

 Understand that assault and battery claims can be tricky.
 Depending on how the facts shape up, it may be difficult to ascertain who bears the greater liability.
-Until you consult a Tacoma Attorney with experience in assault and battery cases, you may not know that the law is actually on your side.
+Until you consult a Tukwila Attorney with experience in assault and battery cases, you may not know that the law is actually on your side.
 The job of an excellent attorney is to find and establish evidence in your support.

 Get in touch with us at The Curtis Firm for a full understanding of your rights.
 We will listen to your story and help you formulate the best course of action.
 Call us at 253-327-1063 or contact us here to start a conversation today.